khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Title

-- Be brief and keep it to a single line by utilizing a sentence fragment.
+- Be brief and keep it to a single line by using a sentence fragment.
-- Avoid using punctuation such as periods, commas, or semicolons.
+- Avoid punctuation, like periods, commas, or semicolons.
-- Use a full stop only when it's a full sentence.

 #### Message